 As mentioned previously, a strategy describes the mechanism by which the system can achieve a given goal and is therefore defined by a set of operations to be performed sequentially or in parallel.
-Specifically, the strategy is defined using а conjunction of T) predicates having a happens(doAction(...), relationship between the time values that corresponds to the order in which the actions should be performed.
-For example, a strategy that defines Obj1 performs obj2.Action1 and obj2 perfoms obj3.Action2 in parallel, followed by Obj2 performing Obj3.Action3 would be represented in our formalism as:
+Specifically, the strategy is defined using a conjunction happens(doAction(...), T) predicates having a relationship between the time values that corresponds to the order in which the actions should be performed.
+For example, a strategy that defines Obj1 performs Obj2.Action1 and Obj2 perfoms Obj3.Action2 in parallel, followed by obj2 performing obj3.Action3 would be represented in our formalism as: